 The Hawaiian material within the Ayer Collection concerns the history of the missionary period and the ethnology and linguistics of the native peoples.
 Material listed below cover some of the first published books in the Hawaiian language, books by native Hawaiians, grammar books, periodicals, and other manuscript material regarding expeditions to the Hawaii.

 You can use this research guide for information on Searching the Catalog and Inventories, Reference Sources, Newberry Library Bulletins, Highlights from the Newberry Library Collections, Highlights from the Archival Collections, Digital Resources, and Collections at Other Institutions.

-To find books within the Edward E. Ayer collection or on American Indian topics in our collection, you can search by subject in our catalog using some of the following headings (subject searching is slightly better in the Classic, rather than Vu-Find, interface for the catalog):
+To find books within the Edward E. Ayer collection or on American Indian topics in our collection, you can search by subject in our catalog using some of the following headings:

 Hawaii Hawaii – Annexation Hawaii – Antiquities

 Hawaii – Bibliography Hawaii – Biography Hawaii – Annexation to the United States

 Hawaii – Civilization Hawaii – Constitution Hawaii – Commerce – United States